appsignal/appsignal-nodejs/packages/nodejs/.changesets/use-high-resolution-host-language-timer.md

 type: "change"
 ---

-Use high-resolution host language timer
+Use the Node.js performance module as high-resolution timer for span creation and close times.
+This provides more accurate times and improves compatibility with other systems in the future.